bridadan/libbuffer/README.md

 # libbuffer

 A minimal C buffer manipulation library.
+Documentation is available in [`include/buffer.h`](include/buffer.h).

 To build the library: `make`